The Cursed Book of Naetheai

 Here are some common mistakes writers make when thinking about word count,

-• Don’t make your story too short just so that it fits a number, it could sound rushed or incomplete
+- Don’t make your story too short for some reason, it could sound rushed or incomplete.

-• Constantly counting the number of words in the early writing stage can slow you down and distract you
+- Constantly counting the number of words in the early stage of writing will slow down your writing process and distract you from completing your story.

-There’s a common myth that longer novels are always better, they’re not.
-A well-written novel of 70,000 words is far better than a bloated 120,000-word novel.
+There's a common myth that longer novels are always better, but that's not true.
+A well-written novel of 70,000 words is far better than a bloated 120,000+ word novel.

 FAQ